Snickser/moodle-tool_inactive_user_cleanup/Readme.txt

-+ removes only self-registered users without advanced roles
++ deletes only self-registered users (“email” and “oauth2”) without extended roles (other than “student”)

 Admin Tool Inactive User Cleanup
 ================================